-- 1. To prevent unauthorized use of the projector, select Power On Protect, press Enter, select On, press Enter again, and press Esc. - 2.
-To prevent changes to the User's Logo screen or related display settings, select User's Logo Protect, press Enter, select On, press Enter again, and press Esc. - 3.
-To prevent changes to network settings, select Network Protect, press Enter, select On, press Enter again, and press Esc.
+- 1. To prevent unauthorized use of the projector, select Power On Protect, press Enter, select On, and press Esc. - 2.
+To prevent changes to the User's Logo screen or related display settings, select User's Logo Protect, press Enter, select On, and press Esc. - 3.
+To prevent changes to network settings, select Network Protect, press Enter, select On, and press Esc.